 WOMEN, POGROMS, LOVE

-Exhibition Wednesday 29 October- Saturday 8 November 2025
+Art Exhibition Wednesday 29 October - Saturday 8 November 2025

-Sylvia Hrovatin has graciously agreed to open my exhibition on Sunday afternoon, the 2nd November, 3 pm.
-Sylvia has a remarkable ability to communicate complex ideas, and her broad knowledge of history, politics, people and the creative arts will bring a rare and compelling perspective to my tangled, sometimes simple, works of art.
+Sylvia Hrovatin has graciously agreed to open the exhibition on Sunday afternoon, 2nd November, 3 pm.
+Sylvia has a remarkable ability to communicate complex ideas, & her broad knowledge of history, politics, people & the creative arts will bring a rare & compelling perspective to Wendy’s artworks.

-Come and stand with me in this space of grief, memory and love.
+Come and stand in this space of grief, memory & love.

-If you love an artwork, take it with you and hang it on your wall for a while at no charge*.
-No works will be for sale. *Love comes with clauses. *See terms and conditions.
+If you love an artwork, take it with you & hang it on your wall for a while at no charge*.
+No works will be for sale. *Love comes with clauses. *See terms & conditions.

 I love people, well, most people … some people, so my paintings of love will have to be about people, lots of people.
 Some people.
 Love 1, 2025.
 Acrylic on Canvas 50cm x 50cm.